hpe-dev-incubator/hpe-dev-portal/docs/ContributorGuide.md

     withdraw the PR.
 You can also continue to make changes to your blog while the blog is **In Review**, this will be automatically synchronized in the PR (as additional Commits).
-This will be particularly helpful when receiving feedback from the HPE DEV Team.
+This will be particularly helpful when receiving feedback from the HPE Developer Team.

-15. Once the team has agreed to accept your contribution, the PR will be merged, the blog post will be published to the HPE DEV portal and the blog entry will disappear from your Editorial Workflow..
+15. Once the team has agreed to accept your contribution, the PR will be merged, the blog post will be published to the HPE Developer portal and the blog entry will disappear from your Editorial Workflow..